 In addition to ignoring the discharge, the traditional groundwater resource evaluation suffers from a decided quandary: The evaluation hinges upon the definition of a control volume, but the latter can seldom be readily ascertained.
 What should be the control volume for analysis?
-In other words: What is the volume upon which recharge and discharge are evaluated?
+In other words: What is the volume upon which recharge is evaluated?

 The usual practice is to take the area of the surface water basin as delimiting the control volume, for lack of anything better or more obvious.
 This choice, however, is flawed, because the limits of surface water and groundwater are generally (i.e., in most practical cases) not the same.
 Surface water is limited by watershed area and delimited by its boundary, which can be precisely determined.
 In sharp contrast, there is no such strict limit in groundwater flow.

-Groundwater flows follow the prevailing hydraulic gradients, which may ignore surface boundaries and therefore, defy precise characterization.
+Groundwater flows follow the physical hydraulic gradients, which may ignore surface boundaries and therefore, defy precise characterization.
 In fact, pumping may actually change the natural pattern of groundwater flow, even reversing the flow direction to conform with the new gradients imposed by the pumping.
-Thus, matching the groundwater flow boundary with the surface water boundary may be convenient, but it is not necessarily the correct approach in every case.
+Thus, matching the groundwater flow boundary with the surface water boundary is not necessarily the correct approach.

 This fact was shown by Prudic and Herman (1996) in their simulated groundwater development of Paradise Valley, in Humboldt County, Nevada.
 They focused on the evolving nature of capture with long-term groundwater development, and found that pumping 48% of the recharge for 300 years produced: (1) first, losses in aquifer storage; (2) then, reduction in evapotranspiration; (3) subsequently, decreased flow discharge; and (4) eventually, downstream flow reversal, i.e., increases in recharge coming from the neighboring downstream basin.
 Table 1 shows a summary of the Prudic and Herman (1996) findings.

 Alley et al. (1999) have recommended that the assessment of sustainable yield be based, not on hydrogeologic principles, but rather on an interdisciplinary approach.
 Such an approach would determine the amount of groundwater that could be pumped without causing unacceptable environmental, social, or economic consequences.
 The definition of "unacceptable consequences" is largely subjective, involving a broad range of criteria, to include the entire hydrologic system and related natural ecosystem.
-Accordingly, the case is made for broadening groundwater resource evaluation to include the hitherto largely neglected interdisciplinary approach.
-Springs, wetlands, riparian ecosystems, upland spring-fed vegetation, baseflow, and downstream water rights would play a greater role in the renewed, sustainable approach to the evaluation.
+Accordingly, the case is made for broadening groundwater resource evaluation with a fresh new interdisciplinary approach.
+Springs, wetlands, riparian ecosystems, upland spring-fed vegetation, baseflow, and downstream water rights would play a greater role in the sustainable approach to groundwater resource evaluation.

 4. THE RESOURCE MYTH

 Therein the myth.
 It is incorrect to base the evaluation of safe yield solely on recharge.
-This approach has been widely discredited over the past 20 years (Bredehoeft, 1997; Sophocleous, 1997).
-The new paradigm seeks to consider both the increase in recharge and the decrease in discharge in groundwater resource evaluations.
-The focus has now shifted to the assessment of the effect of reduced discharge on the rest of the hydrologic system, the related ecosystem, and on society at-large.
+This approach has now been widely discredited (Bredehoeft, 1997; Sophocleous, 1997).
+The new paradigm seeks to consider both the increase in recharge and the decrease in discharge in groundwater resource evaluation.
+The focus has now shifted to the assessment of the effect of reduced discharge on the rest of the hydrologic system, the related ecosystem, and society at-large.

 5. SUSTAINABLE YIELD

 Sustainable yield does not depend on the size, depth, or hydrogeologic characteristics of the aquifer.
-It is now abundantly clear that sustainable yield does not depend on the aquifer's natural recharge, because the natural recharge has already been appropriated by the natural discharge (Sophocleous, 2000).
-Instead, sustainable yield is seen to depend on the amount of capture, and whether this capture is socially acceptable as a reasonable compromise between little or no use, on one extreme, and the sequestration of all natural discharge, on the other extreme.
+Sustainable yield does not depend on the aquifer's natural recharge, because the natural recharge has already been appropriated by the natural discharge (Sophocleous, 2000).
+Instead, sustainable yield is seen to depend on the amount of capture, and whether this capture is socially acceptable as a reasonable compromise between little or no use, on one extreme, and the sequestration of all natural discharge on the other.
 Sustainable yield is to be determined only after a judicious study and appraisal of all issues regarding groundwater utilization.
 In addition to hydrogeology, these include hydrology, ecohydrology, socioeconomics, and the related institutional and legal aspects, to name the most relevant (Ponce, 2006b).

 6. WHERE DO WE GO FROM HERE?

-The conventional hydrogeologic approach to groundwater utilization having been discredited as flawed, the question remains: Where do we go from here?
+The conventional hydrogeologic approach to groundwater utilization having been discredited, the question remains: Where do we go from here?
 How much groundwater can or may be pumped in a specific application?
 Unfortunately, the answer is not straightforward.
 Two approaches stand out for further examination:

-In any case, it is seen that groundwater utilization must reach beyond hydrogeology as the only sure way to strive for sustainability (Fig. 6) (Ponce, 2013).
+In any case, it is seen that groundwater resource evaluation must reach beyond hydrogeology as the only sure way to strive for sustainability (Fig. 6) (Ponce, 2013).